 Library History

-Pulaski County Public Library’s predecessor, the Winamac Public Library, was opened in 1905 as a small reading room in downtown Winamac.
+The Pulaski County Public Library’s predecessor, the Winamac Public Library, was opened in 1905 as a small reading room in downtown Winamac, Indiana.

 Black & white photo from 1916 showing several people, two horses, and a plow at the groundbreaking of the Winamac Carnegie Library.